fongchingam/PyCoFie/README.md

 <img src="https://github.com/fongchingam/PyCoFie/blob/main/PyCoFie_logo.png" width="400" />

 # PyCoFie
-  * PYthon-based COrona FIEld modelingn tool.
+  * PYthon-based COrona FIEld modeling tool.
   * Can be used to analytically calculate Current Sheet Source Surface (CSSS) model and Potential Field Source Surface (PFSS) model on a preset grid, or at any arbitrary point.
   * Incorporating sunpy, with field line tracing and visualization funcationalities.
   * Multi-threading capable.
 Reasonably fast.